Beef Stuffed Zucchini Boats

 - Add the garlic and cook for a few seconds.
 Add meat and cook until it's no longer pink, 3-5 minutes.

-- Add the marinara sauce, and bruschetta, 1 cup zucchini pulp, italian seasoning and salt and pepper.
+- Add the marinara sauce, and petite diced tomatoes, 1 cup zucchini pulp, Italian seasoning and salt and pepper.
 Simmer for 8-10 minutes.

-- Spoon mixture into zucchini boats and top each with cheese.
+- If not alread in a line, line baked zucchini boats up on the baking sheet lined with parchment paper Spoon mixture into zucchini boats and top each with cheese.

 - Bake for 15-20 minutes or until the cheesy is fully melted and bubbly.

 Our recipe card software calculates these nutrition facts based on averages for the above ingredients, different brands, and quality of produce/meats may have different nutritional information, always calculate your own based on the specific products you use in order to achieve accurate macros for this recipe.